wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. attribute:: subpage_types

-        A whitelist of page models which can be created as children of this page type.
+        A list of page models which can be created as children of this page type.
 For example, a ``BlogIndex`` page might allow a ``BlogPage`` as a child, but not a ``JobPage``:

         .. code-block:: python

             class BlogIndex(Page):
                 subpage_types = ['mysite.BlogPage', 'mysite.BlogArchivePage']

-        The creation of child pages can be blocked altogether for a given page by setting it's subpage_types attribute to an empty array:
+        The creation of child pages can be blocked altogether for a given page by setting its subpage_types attribute to an empty array:

         .. code-block:: python